Boxersteavee/website/src/content/projects/This Website.md

 ---

 This website was made with the help of Astro, an amazing tool that helps build a website.
 I can use markdown, HTML, or a mixture.
-This website uses the "portfolio" template made by Jeanine White (I think)
+This website uses the "portfolio" template made by Jeanine White (I think).
+You can read more about it on its [wiki page](https://wiki.boxersteavee.dev/projects/main-site).